YannGrenier/sigma.js/plugins/sigma.plugins.multiselect/README.md

 - click on nodes and edges to activate them (i.e. to "select" them);
 - press Ctrl or Meta key while clicking to add nodes or edges to the selection.

+If the sigma.events.drag plugin is present, dragging nodes or edges won't select them.

 See the following [example code](../../examples/multi-select.html) for full usage.

 To use, include all .js files under this folder.
 Then initialize it as follows: